 Soon after you have paid your enrollment fee you will receive a communication from Academic and Career Advising (ACA).

-An advisor will mail you a packet of information and a personalized letter once your registration in up to 12-16 credits is complete.
+An advisor will email you a packet of information and a personalized letter once your registration up to 12-16 credits is complete.
 You will then register online for any additional courses needed.
-The Orientation Workbook will be a great tool for you.